 While Mitt Romney criticizes President Barack Obama for fostering a "government-centered society," the fact is the nation’s riches corporations are just as guilty of reaching into the government trough.
 Harold Hamm, Romney’s top energy adviser, asked lawmakers to keep tax breaks for oil and gas companies in place during a hearing earlier this month, according to a report in the Huffington Post.
 And companies tied to Romney’s image have also benefited from government help; Bain & Co. reportedly received a bailout in the early 1990s.

 Obama has proposed lowering the top corporate tax rate to 28 percent in exchange for a reduction in potential loopholes, according to The New York Times.
-Many corporations already pay well below the current 35 percent rate by using a variety
+Many corporations already pay well below the current 35 percent rate by using a variety of loopholes.

 Last week, just a few days after a video emerged of Romney discounting 47 percent of the American public because they don’t pay income taxes, Senate investigators revealed that many multinational corporations have avoided billions in U.S. taxes by shifting profits offshore and taking advantage of weak, ambiguous sections of the tax code, the Associated Press reports.
 Overall, investigators said more than 1,000 companies reported having more than $1.5 trillion overseas.